pringuin/dataprivacybundle/README.md

 # Dataprivacy Bundle for Pimcore
 Add dataprivacy features (GDPR / DSGVO) to Pimcore

+Version 1.x can be used for Pimcore X, use Version 0.X ([branch pimcore-6](https://github.com/pringuin/dataprivacybundle/tree/pimcore-6)) for Pimcore 5/6

 ## Features
 * Does support multiple domains (using Pimcore sites)
 * Easy installation in pimcore projects (drop-in-solution)